MrThearMan/dynamics-client/docs/docs.md

 #### dynamics_cache

-An intance of the cache used by the client.
+An instance of the cache used by the client.
 Can be either an instance of the SQLiteCache that comes with the library, or Django's cache if it's installed.